chef/chef-web-docs/content/azure_chef_cli.md

 `secret`

-: The encryption key that is used for values contained within a data bag item.
+: The encryption key that's used for values contained within a data bag item.

 `validation_client_name`